RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Webhooks.md

 #### Using nginx with one domain/port for all bots
 This is similar to the Heroku approach, just that you set up the reverse proxy yourself.
 All bots set their `url` to the same domain and port.
 To differentiate the bots, add a different `url_path`.
 The integrated server should usually be started on the `localhost` or `127.0.0.1` address, the port can be any port you choose.

-**Note:** `example.com` could be replaced by an IP address, if you have no domain associated to your server.
+**Note:** `example.com` could be replaced by an IP address if you have no domain associated to your server.

 Example code to start the bot:
 ```python